apereo/cas/docs/cas-server-documentation/installation/Installing-ServicesMgmt-Webapp.md

 ### LDAP

-Access to the management web application may also be controlled directly by querying an LDAP server.
+Access to the management web application may also be controlled directly by querying an LDAP server, via the following modes.

+#### Groups

+The authorization framework will search for groups of which the user is a member.
+Retrieved groups and roles are the compared with the management webapp configuration to find a match (i.e. `ROLE_ADMIN`).

+#### Attributes

+The authorization framework will examine the attributes assigned to the user, looking for a predefined role attribute to compare with the configuration for access (i.e. `ROLE_ADMIN`).

 Support is enabled by including the following dependency in the WAR overlay: